Language Arts Program

 A strong emphasis is placed upon developing vocabulary, word retrieval skills, and grammar competence in order to promote accurate comprehension as well as receptive and expressive language abilities.
 The teachers collaborate with language arts coordinators and language pathologists to facilitate student reading comprehension of content across multiple genres.
 Teachers use a variety of organizational language strategies to help students summarize, paraphrase, store, and recall important information in both oral and written activities.

-The Windward School Writing Program, which includes strategies outlined in the teacher manual Teaching Basic Writing Skills, reinforces fundamental reading competencies and promotes clear and effective written and oral communication.
+The Windward Expository Writing Program reinforces fundamental reading competencies and promotes clear and effective written and oral communication.
 The writing program enables students to express themselves accurately in written form by teaching students to write clear, linguistically complex sentences and well-organized paragraphs and compositions.
 The strategies and activities for writing sentences, paragraphs, and compositions are applied systematically during structured writing time and integrated into the instruction of all content areas.
 Skills taught through the writing program are supported by Writing Next and Writing to Read, which summarized the results of a large-scale statistical review of writing research.

 The reading, writing, and library programs lay the foundation for the more formal study skills class that is part of the eighth- and ninth-grade curricula.
 While study skills course of study is scheduled for all eighth and ninth grade students, the foundational skills for the program begin in third grade.
 The study skills taught include note taking, paraphrasing, summarizing, outlining, organizing assignments, library research, writing, and time management.